0xarchit/tryhackme_owasptop10/README.md

 > Task 29: Components With Known Vulnerabilities - Lab
 - **Task Detail**: Lab exercise focusing on identifying vulnerable components within a simulated environment and understanding mitigation strategies.

-### Severity 10: Insufficient Logging and Monitoring
+### Chapter 10: Insufficient Logging and Monitoring

 > Task 30: Insufficient Logging and Monitoring
 - **Task Detail**: Discussing the importance of logging and monitoring in application security.
 This task highlights how insufficient logging can hinder incident response efforts and allow attacks to go unnoticed.